ruanodendaal/blog/_posts/2020-11-17-listening-to-your-customers.md

 ---
 title: Truly listening during product development
-description: How lessons in life can continue to teach you about product development—listening to more than you ever expected.
+description: How lessons in life can teach you about product development—listening to more than you ever expected.
 author: ruan
 image-name: posts/listening.jpg
 image-alt: A group of people holding a meeting
-tags: [product, customers, featured]
+tags: [product, research, featured]
 ---

 This week I was reminded of the importance of listening to your customers from the most unlikely of places. **My son**.